ub-unibe-ch/ds-pytools/web-tools/README.md

 # Python Toolbox: Web-Tools

-some tools for automated web-scraping, accessing APIs and downloading web content in Python
+...some tools for automated web-scraping, accessing APIs and downloading web content in Python...

-	WORK IN PROGRESS

 This folder contains examples of how to solve various problems in retrieving web content using Python libraries.